 There are many situations that can arise during which a woman may consider having her breast size reduced.
 Below are just a few examples of times where breast reduction has been beneficial:

 - Women who have trouble finding clothes that fit properly due to their large breasts

 - Women who are embarrassed by the size of their breasts and the attention it may cause

 - Women with pain in the back, neck, and shoulders due to the weight of the breasts

 - Women who are unable to participate in regular activities such as exercise because of their breasts

 What can I expect from breast reduction surgery?

 Patients first start with a consultation appointment with our provider, Dr. Samuel Lin.
 He evaluates the patient to determine if breast reduction would be beneficial.
 He educates patients on the process.
 The doctor will create an incision in the breast area where the appearance of scarring will be much less visible.
 Through this incision, breast tissue is removed.
 In most cases, patients will also have excess skin removed as well.
 When the doctor closes the incision, he also ensures that the nipple is repositioned accordingly for a natural appearance.
 Sutures will be added to close the incision, and patients will leave the practice with special aftercare instructions after surgery.

 Are you interested in discussing breast reduction with a surgical professional?

 Contact Dr. Samuel Lin of Boston Plastic Surgery today to discuss your specific needs.
-We welcome patient to book an appointment by calling (617) 632-7827 and visiting us at 110 Francis Street, Ste.
-5A in Boston, MA.
+We welcome patient to book an appointment by calling (617) 632-7827 and visiting us at 8 Binney Street Ground Floor, Boston, MA 02215.